tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

 : This event will be triggered once the WriteCell method has finished executing and the cell on the spreadsheet has been updated.

 {:id="GoogleSheets.FinishedWriteCol"} FinishedWriteCol()
-: This event will be triggered once the WriteCol method has finished executing and the values on the spreadsheet have been updated.
+: The callback event for the [`WriteCol`](#GoogleSheets.WriteCol) block, called once the values on the table have been updated.

 {:id="GoogleSheets.FinishedWriteRange"} FinishedWriteRange()
 : This event will be triggered once the WriteRange method has finished executing and the range on the spreadsheet has been updated.